joakimsigvald/WhenGivenThen/README.md

 # When-Given-Then: A fluent unit testing framework

-Framework for writing and running automated tests in .Net in a flexible and fluent style, based on the popular "Given-When-Then" pattern, built upon XUnit, Moq and FluentAssertions.
+Framework for writing and running automated tests in .Net in a flexible and fluent style, based on the popular "Given-When-Then" pattern, built upon XUnit, Moq, AutoMock and FluentAssertions.

 Whether you are beginner or expert in unit-testing, this framework will help you to write more descriptive tests with less code.